 Ensure open communication

-Personal anecdotes that demonstrate how their leadership style has positively impacted their team's morale and productivity might give you additional insight in their leadership skills.
+Personal anecdotes that demonstrate how their leadership style has positively impacted their team's morale and productivity might give you additional insight into their leadership skills.

 You can also use our Leadership and People Management test to identify strong leaders in your candidate pool.